The Good Soldier (1981 film)

 The Good Soldier is a 1981 British television drama film directed by Kevin Billington, starring Robin Ellis, Vickery Turner, Jeremy Brett and Susan Fleetwood.
 It tells the story of two couples that fall apart due to lies and infidelity.
 The film is based on the 1915 novel of the same name by Ford Madox Ford.
 It was produced by Granada Television.

 Synopsis

-John and Florence Dowells, and the aristocratically English Edward and Leonora Ashburnham, met regularly and pleasantly in a small German spa town for nine years.
-Then, with shocking suddenness, the even, stable and civilized pattern of their lives is broken under the impact of a series of brutal events and dramatic revelations.
+John and Florence Dowells, and the aristocratically English Edward and Leonora Ashburnham, met regularly in a small German spa town for nine years.
+Then the stable and civilized pattern of their lives is broken under the impact of a series of events and revelations.